VladimirGrebenev/admin_mailing_service/README.md

 - to run tests please go to the working dir: cd admin_mailing_service/admin_mailing/
 - and run in terminal tis command: python manage.py test main_app.tests users.tests
 - !!!
 Dispatch tests only work when celery + redis is running, you can uncomment them

+# TODO:
+- frontend: creating new dispatches and clients
+- frontend: registration new users
+- frontend: statistics page
+- registration by OAuth2